Workshop: Understanding Consent Culture

 Accessibility notes

-Due to the ongoing COVID-19 pandemic, AVP workshops will be held both online using Zoom, a video conferencing platform, and in person at the UVic Student Union Building.
-For in person events, we encourage the use of masks to protect our community.
-Virtual workshops will have automatic live captioning.
-If you have other accessibility questions or needs, please email or call us.
+AVP workshops are being held in person at the UVic Student Union Building.
+If you have other accessibility questions or needs, please contact us.
 With appropriate time we can arrange interpreters or make funds available for other accessibility needs including childcare.
-If you are a University of Victoria student, you can borrow a laptop for free from the library, more info here.